b-amir/qwiki/docs/ARCHITECTURE.md

 2. Services process and return to commands
 3. Commands return response to `CommandRegistry`
 4. `CommandRegistry` sends to `MessageBusService`
-5. `MessageBusService` sends response to webview
+5. `MessageBusService` sends response or readiness status (`commandWaiting`, `commandResult`, `commandTimeout`) to the webview
-6. Webview updates UI
+6. Webview updates UI and readiness indicators
 7. For LLM responses: Generated content is displayed in the webview with proper formatting

 ## Key Architectural Decisions